A. Yeşim Orhun

 Guilt Aversion Revisited: Not All Expectations are Alike

-Threat of Entry and Entry: Airlines’ Product Responses, with Ying Fan
+Threat of Entry: Airlines’ Product Responses, with Ying Fan

 Priors, Happiness, and Informational Attitudes, with Yusufcan Masatlioglu and Collin Raymond